Same-sex marriage in Chile: Piñera's first presidency

 During his run-up to the presidency in 2009, Piñera vowed to end discrimination based on sexual orientation and included a same-sex couple in one of his televised campaign ads.

-In June 2010, Senator Andrés Allamand (National Renewal) submitted a bill to Congress to permit a "Common Life Agreement" (Acuerdo de Vida en Común), which would have been open to both different-sex and same-sex couples.
-On 3 August 2010, Senator Fulvio Rossi (Socialist Party) introduced a bill to legalize same-sex marriage.
-During the first week of September 2010, several senators backing the marriage bill said they would withdraw their support after talks with members of the Evangelical Church, and instead announced support for the civil union bill introduced by Senator Allamand.
+In June 2010, Senator Andrés Allamand from the National Renewal party submitted a bill to permit a "Common Life Agreement" (Acuerdo de Vida en Común), which would have been open to both different-sex and same-sex couples.
+On 3 August 2010, Senator Fulvio Rossi from the Socialist Party introduced a bill to legalize same-sex marriage.
+During the first week of September 2010, several senators backing the marriage bill said they would withdraw their support after talks with members of the Evangelical Church, and instead announced support for the civil union bill introduced by Allamand.

 In May 2011, President Piñera said he was in favor of an upcoming bill to legalize a form of civil union; his stated intent was to "protect and safeguard [...] the dignity of those couples, whether of the opposite or even the same sex".
 Piñera introduced a bill to Congress in August 2011 allowing registered cohabitation, known as Acuerdo de Vida en Pareja ("Life Partnership Agreement").
-This would give unmarried partners many of the rights granted only to married couples, such as inheritance and certain social welfare and health care benefits.
-Under Piñera's legislation, same-sex couples would be able to register their civil partnership with a notary.
-On 10 April 2013, the civil union bill was approved by the Senate's Constitution, Law and Justice Committee on a 4–1 vote.
+This would have given unmarried partners many of the rights granted to married couples, such as inheritance and certain social welfare and health care benefits.
+Under Piñera's legislation, same-sex couples would have been able to register their civil partnerships with a notary.
+On 10 April 2013, the civil union bill was approved by the Senate's Constitution, Law and Justice Committee by a 4–1 vote.
 On 7 January 2014, the Senate voted 28–6 in favor, but the bill was not voted on by the Chamber of Deputies before the end of the parliamentary session in March 2014, despite it being a priority issue for Piñera.